• Skip to main content

 A fuel filter blocks dirt, rust, grime, and other harmful particulates from entering your engine through your fuel system.

 The fueling system on your car is comprised of a gas tank, fuel lines, a fuel pump, and injectors.
 The fuel pump passes the gasoline from the tank through the fuel lines to the injectors.
-Fuel filters usually sit right in between the fuel lines and the injectors.
+Filters usually sit right in between the fuel lines and the injectors.

 Fuel filters are usually cylindrical cartridges with filter paper on the inside, similar to an air filter or an oil filter.
 The fuel flows through the filter prior to being sent to the injectors to prevent any harmful debris from passing into the injectors or engine.